-The company also won highly profitable contracts from the Royal Navy and overseas governments and the building of warships became an important part of their output.
-In the 1880s, the Engine Works at Finnieston were transferred to Clydebank and Thomson's became known as The Clydebank Engineering and Shipbuilding Company.
+The company also won highly profitable contracts from the Royal Navy and overseas governments.
+The building of warships became an important part of their output.
+In the 1880s, the Engine Works at Finnieston were transferred to Clydebank.
+When Thomson's became known as The Clydebank Engineering and Shipbuilding Company.

 In 1886, the Burgh of Clydebank was formed, taking its name from the Thomson shipyard.

-Clydebank Terrace, the tenements built for the workers beside the shipyard gate, were known as 'Tamson's Toon' and James Rodger Thomson was elected as the first Provost of the new burgh.
+Clydebank Terrace, the tenements built for the workers beside the shipyard gate, were known as 'Tamson's Toon'.
+James Rodger Thomson was elected as the first Provost of the new burgh.

-Despite building many prestigious ships however, the works were troubled financially and in 1899 were taken over by the Sheffield steelmaking firm of John Brown & Co Ltd who were eager to extend their business into shipbuilding.
+Despite building many prestigious ships however, the works were troubled financially.
+In 1899 were taken over by the Sheffield steel making firm of John Brown & Co Ltd who were eager to extend their business into shipbuilding.

 The yard became known as John Brown & Co Ltd, Clydebank Shipbuilding & Engineering Works.